vplesko/OrbLang/README.md

 (i32 (u32 cn *) (c8 bool)) - tuple of a i32, a pointer to a constant u32, and a tuple of a c8 and bool
 ```

-`eval` is used to execute code at compile-time.
+`eval` is used to execute code at compile-time (ie. to evaluate it instead).
 This code calculates the 20th number in the Fibonacci sequence while compiling, and prints it at runtime:

 ```
 import "clib.orb";